SpektraSystems/Azure-Arc-for-Kubernetes/07-Optional-Exercises.md

     ```
     ![](./images/arc-000.png)

 3. In the git repo we have two directories, one containing a Helm chart and one containing the releases config.
-In the releases/prod directory the azure-vote-app.yaml contains the HelmRelease config
+In the releases/prod directory the azure-vote-app.yaml contains the HelmRelease config.

 4. Run the following command in Powershell to link the connected cluster to the git repository:

     ```